Red Velvet (group): 2022–2023: The ReVe Festival 2022, the R to V Tour, and Chill Kill

+2024–present: Cosmic and Velvet Summer

 On June 10, 2024, it was announced that Red Velvet would be making a comeback on June 24 with the EP Cosmic.
 The lead single of the same name and its music video were released along with the album.
 It was also announced that Red Velvet would be embarking on their tenth anniversary fancon tour, Happiness: My Dear, ReVe1uv, from August 3 in Seoul.
 On July 5, SM announced that there would be an additional performance on August 2 in Seoul for the fancon tour due to selling out of all tickets for the original dates.
 On July 15, it was announced that Red Velvet would be releasing a new version of Cosmic on August 1, the day of their tenth anniversary, with the addition of a new fan song "Sweet Dreams".

 On April 4, 2025, SM Entertainment announced that its exclusive contracts with members Wendy and Yeri had ended, but the two will remain in the group and be involved in all future group activities.

+On July 6, 2026, it was announced that Red Velvet would be making a comeback on August 3 with the third summer special EP Velvet Summer, with the lead single "Surfin' Boy", making it their first full-group release in two years.